Flinders Street, Melbourne CBD

 A new pedestrian crossing will also be established to the west of Degraves Street to enable pedestrians to cross to the south side of Flinders Street and maintain access to the tram stop.

-The full footpath on Flinders Street is expected to re-open to pedestrians in late 2020.
+The full footpath on Flinders Street is expected to re-open to pedestrians in in the first quarter of 2021.

 Flinders Street has been reduced by one lane westbound between Russell and Swanston streets.